Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 <i>transitSchedule</i> is a MATSim TransitSchedule.<br>
 <i>network</i> is a MATSim Network.<br>
-<i>conversionMapOfStopIds</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer representing these coordinates.<br>
+<i>conversionMapOfStopIds</i> is a map which contains the coordinates of every TransitRouteStop in a network and an Integer representing these coordinates.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> should be set to "mode", if "isMetropolitianArea = true". <br>
 <i>limitToGrossraumBerlin</i> is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> is the transport-mode which the network is filtered by.<br>
+<i>filterObject</i> is the transport mode which the network is filtered by.<br>
 <br>
 <p align="justify">Firstly filters the network and transitSchedule (see SelectRoutesForLinTim.filterByModeAndId()).
 The remaining TransitRouteStops are then transformed into LinTim stops, the ID correlates to the coordinates of the TransitRouteStop, also adding a fictional stop, the ultimateNode.
 This ultimate node is needed to ensure LinTim works, since the dijkstra from LinTim requires a single network.
-The Berlin Scenario does not have a single network for every transport-mode, for example the U55 is not officially connected to any other TransitLine.</p>
+The Berlin Scenario does not have a single network for every transport mode, for example the U55 is not officially connected to any other TransitLine.
+Hence exporting only the TransitRouteStops and their links would result in multiple networks.</p>
 </details>

 <details>